BestTimesToVisit.com Logo

 transport

 Renting a car offers the most freedom to explore Montenegro's stunning coastline and mountains, but be prepared for narrow, winding roads, especially along the Bay of Kotor.
-Consider a smaller vehicle if you're not used to such terrain, and always factor in parking challenges in popular spots like Kotor Old Town.
+Consider a smaller vehicle for easier navigation and parking.
+If you prefer not to drive, local buses connect major towns, but schedules can be infrequent, so check ahead.

 culture